3-Day Nanjing Itinerary: 11 Best Things to Do in China’s Ancient Capital

 Zhonghua Gate is an ideal starting point for your hike.
 It’s one of the 13 gates that once served as entrances to Nanjing.
 With its connecting spaces leading to the wall, it looks more like a palace than a simple gate.

+From Zhonghua Gate, you can make your way to Dongshui Guan.
 If you’re up for a longer walk, you can continue to the Wu Gate, about an hour away, where you’ll pass through the former Ming Imperial Palace ruins.

 Day 2: Purple Mountain & Fuzi Miao